syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/overview.md

 title: Overview of Syncfusion SfPullToRefresh control for Xamarin.Forms.
 description: Overview and key features of SfPullToRefresh control in Xamarin.Forms
 platform: Xamarin.Forms
-control: PullToRefresh
+control: SfPullToRefresh
 documentation: ug
 ---

 # Overview

 SfPullToRefresh is a refresh control that allows you to interact and refresh the view loaded in it.
 The SfPullToRefresh control allows you to refresh the view upon performing the pull to refresh action.
-A progress indicator or refresh indicator will be shown while start the pulling.
+A progress indicator will be shown while start the pulling.
 The application will be refreshed once you have pulled down a certain distance and release the touch.

 ## Use Case Scenarios